Introduction

 • Greenland is not about Greenland.
 It sits inside a missile warning architecture where seconds translate directly into power.
 The island's value is operational, not symbolic.
 It buys time for an empire that knows its time is running out.

 • Permission widens fast.
-NATO, EU, and Danish frameworks are normalising expanded presence, increased spending, and the bundling of civilian infrastructure into security planning.
+NATO, EU, and Danish frameworks are normalising expanded presence, increased spending, the bundling of civilian infrastructure into security planning.
 Seventy-two hours.
 That's how fast it moves when the filing cabinets are ready.

 • Cables and minerals are fuel, not fire.
 Once the island is treated as a strategic dependency, data routes and critical materials intensify the logic.
 They don't start the panic; they make it stickier.